dentarg/auth0-blog/_posts/2018-02-20-the-difference-between-wam-and-idm.markdown

 ![IAM in the cloud](https://cdn.auth0.com/blog/the-difference-between-wam-and-idm/iam-in-the-cloud.png)

 The biggest reason why IAM is surpassing the role of WAM in the modern day is the cloud.
 The traditional on-premises identity management that many enterprises have used for decades served its purpose.
 Today, however, more and more of the activity in the workplace is not literally in the workplace.
 It's in the coffee shop, or at a co-working space, or at home, or on the road—and no matter where your employees are, they will most likely need to access some kind of privileged resources every day.

+{% include tweet_quote.html quote_text="Identity management is surpassing the role of web access management because of the cloud." %}

 The cloud makes identities more complex because it removes the on-prem notion of “perimeter security.”
 You can no longer protect your company's network by just securing your four walls—your notion of security must extend to all the BYOD devices and public wireless networks that your employees are using to do their work.